ajardeen/PortfolioV2/README.md

 # Portfolio Website

 ## Overview
 This is my personal portfolio website showcasing my projects, skills, and experience.
-The site is built using modern web technologies, ensuring a responsive and dynamic user experience.
+The site is built using modern web technologies, ensuring a responsive for Mobile,Desktop devices and dynamic user experience.

 ## Features
 - **Fully Responsive**: Works seamlessly on mobile, tablet, laptop, and desktop screens.